Where to Find the Best Mexican Food in Boston Right Now

 From Eastie pozole to North End tortas, Somerville tacos, and beyond.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Snobs from Los Angeles or Austin may disagree, but Boston’s Mexican food scene is on fire–thanks to classic and adventurous spots serving everything from grilled ox-tongue quesadilla, to achiote-roasted salmon.
 You just have to know where to look.
-Here are our favorites—perfect for Cinco de Mayo, or any night of the week.
+Here’s where to find some of our favorite joints.
+[Last updated: April 19, 2020]

 Though it’s been around for 45-plus years, this Back Bay spot—accessed through an alley entrance—still feels like a hidden gem.
 You’re here for hearty entrees, like smoky chipotle and orange-marinated pork tenderloin, broiled stuffed shrimp with funky huitlacoche sauce—and a margarita, of course.

 30 Gloucester St., Back Bay, Boston, 617-536-4341, casaromero.com.